AlmondOffSec/PassTheCert/Python/README.md

   -elevate                              Grant target account DCSYNC rights

 Manage Computer:
-  -baseDN             DC=test,DC=local  Set baseDN for LDAP.If ommited, the domain part (FQDN) specified in the account parameter will be used.
+  -baseDN             DC=test,DC=local  Set baseDN for LDAP.If omitted, the domain part (FQDN) specified in the account parameter will be used.
   -computer-group     CN=Computers      Group to which the account will be added.If omitted, CN=Computers will be used, -domain             test.local        Target domain fqdn -domain-netbios     NETBIOSNAME       Domain NetBIOS name.
 Required if the DC has multiple domains.